TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/WritingStyleGuide.rst

 Portmanteaus With Single-Letter Prefix
 ======================================

-Except for the word *email*, portmanteaus with single-letter prefixes, such as *e-commerce* and *e-governance* are be written with a dash separating the prefix from the rest of the word.
+Except for the word *email*, portmanteaus with single-letter prefixes, such as *e-commerce* and *e-governance* must be written with a dash separating the prefix from the rest of the word.

-For product names and trademarks, the spelling and capitalization used by the owner.
+For product names and trademarks, the spelling and capitalization used by the owner should be used.

 .. _single-letter-portmanteaus-examples: